rundeck/packaging/README.md

 ### Package

+> NOTE: Create a directory named `artifacts` in the root directory and place the built Rundeck WAR files there.
-> NOTE: Place the built Rundeck war files in `./artifacts` .
-The build parses version information out of the file names, so the names matter!
+> The build parses version information out of the file names, so the names matter!

+> NOTE: `-PlibsDir` should point to the `Rundeck oss packaging/lib` directory.
 ```
 ./gradlew \
             -PpackageRelease=$RELEASE_NUM \
+            -PlibsDir=../lib \
             clean packageArtifacts
 ```